vic-sem-2018/syllabus/VicSemSyllabus2018.md

 discussion outlines.
 Together we will think about any additional elements of our work we may want to make public.

-#### Labs and open workshops
+#### Open classes
-Occasionally we will open our class to interested outside parties.
-Feel free to invite friends, family, teammates, lab mates, housecats, that guy who is always hanging out in the periodicals reading room.
+Occasionally if we like we will open our class to interested outside parties.
+Feel free to invite friends, family, teammates, labmates, housecats, that guy who is always hanging out in the periodicals reading room.
 More on this in class.

 #### Tools
 To start exploring and thinking about your individual and collective